 CTEC has developed weekly interdisciplinary grade level PLCs with dedicated time and support to encourage the development of lesson and instructional support to encourage academic success of targeted students.
 Teachers spend time discussing curriculum, rubrics and student performance.

 This table displays the number of school days dedicated to staff development and continuous improvement.

-Subject 2019-20 2020-21 2021-22 Number of school days dedicated to Staff Development and Continuous Improvement 30 30
+Subject 2020-21 2021-22 2022-23 Numbe er of school days dedicated to S Staff Development and Cont inuous Improvement 30 30 30